 Over time high fees can have a big impact - especially if fund growth is poor and you’re not contributing regularly - so it can make sense to combine these pots into a better-value plan.
 Bear in mind though that it won’t always make sense to combine, particularly if you have a pension with guaranteed benefits.

 As soon as you’re clear on your current situation you’ll be in a better position to put a saving plan in place.
 There’s no magical number that’ll give you the perfect retirement - it really depends upon your individual circumstances - but there is some handy research out there that can give you a good idea.

-Recently, Which? surveyed some 2000 pensioners, and discovered that, on average, retired couples found they needed £18,000 a year to cover household essentials - such as food, utilities, transport and housing costs - rising to £26,000 allowing for extras, such as a European holiday and leisure activities.
+Recently, Which? surveyed over 5,000 pensioners, and discovered that, on average, retired couples found they needed around £19,000 a year to cover household essentials - such as food, utilities, transport and housing costs - rising to £32000 allowing for extras, such as a European holiday and leisure activities.

 In short, it’ll pay to start saving sooner rather than later.
 Elsewhere, make sure you’re enrolled on your workplace scheme if you work for a company rather than yourself, as an employer’s matched contributions can really stack up.
 If you work for yourself there’s lots you can do too, and our blog is full of tips and suggestions for the self-employed.